The Same Scene Stopped 19 Out of 61 Readers — And None of Them Talked to Each Other

 The phone call in Chapter 2

 We ran a study with 61 readers evaluating an excerpt from an unpublished mystery/thriller.
-Each reader worked independently — no group discussion, no access to other readers' responses, no way to coordinate.
-They answered structured survey questions about engagement, pacing, character connection, and genre expectations, with both rating scales and open-ended follow-ups.
+Each reader worked independently — no group discussion, no access to other readers’ responses, no way to coordinate.
+They answered structured survey questions about engagement, pacing, character connection, and genre expectations, with both rating scales and open-ended followups.

-Nineteen of them — nearly one in three — independently flagged the same scene as problematic.
-A phone call in Chapter 2 that, according to the readers, disrupted the story's momentum and repeated information they already knew.
+Nineteen of them — nearly one in three — independently flagged the same scene as problematic: a phone call in Chapter 2 that, according to the readers, disrupted the story’s momentum and repeated information they already knew.
 Nobody told them to look for pacing issues.
 Nobody pointed them at that scene.
 They simply experienced the manuscript as readers, hit that moment, and reacted.

 Why convergence happens (and why it should change how you think about feedback)